clararajadel/jupyter-datacube-docker-singularity/README.md

 **1. Create workspace:** folder to save all files together + virtual environment.

 **2. Jupyter notebook:**
     a) install jupyter notebook

     b) make directory called "nbs" to save all notebooks (this step is important: docker will only read notebooks inside this folder)

-  b) change jupyter configuration
+    c) change jupyter configuration
     - to avoid authetication issues (password)
     - to be able to launch it locally from acube server
     - to launch notebooks inside "nbs" directory

 **3. Docker**

     a) write Dockerfile: all instructions writen to launch jupyter notebook, read files inside "nbs" and use enviroment with required libraries (included datacube)
     b) Build, run, tag and push docker image

   ### Create workspace